AlexandruSamoila/movie_recommender/README.md

 The dataset used in this project is available [here on Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/).

-The dataset consists of two main files:

-- **movies_metadata.csv**: Contains information about movies, including titles, genres, release dates, etc.
-- **ratings.csv**: Contains user ratings for movies, including user IDs, movie IDs, and ratings.

 ## Use Cases:

 ### 1. Finding Movies with Similar Themes and Genres (Content-Based Recommender):

 In this use case, the system identifies movies with similar themes and genres to a given movie.
-For example, if a user has rated **"Inception"** with five stars, the system will recommend other movies with similar themes and genres, such as **"Interstellar"** and **"The Matrix"**.
 The goal is to help users discover movies that align with their tastes, based on shared attributes like genres and themes.

 ### 2. Personalized Movie Recommendations Based on User Preferences (Collaborative Filtering):